domainic/domainic/docs/experiments/README.md

 ## Important Notes

-* 🔬 Documentation here covers experimental gem releases
+* Documentation here covers experimental gem releases
-* 🔄 APIs may evolve or be completely redesigned based on feedback
+* APIs may evolve or be completely redesigned based on feedback
-* 📝 Documentation will be frequently updated
+* Documentation will be frequently updated
-* 💡 Your feedback is essential and valued!
+* Your feedback is essential and valued!

-## Versioning

 ## Versioning